Rule of inference: Other systems

 Intuitionistic logic is a non-classical variant of propositional and first-order logic.
 It shares with them many rules of inference, such as modus ponens, but excludes certain rules.
 For example, in classical logic, one can infer $P$ from $\lnot \lnot P$ using the rule of double negation elimination.
 However, in intuitionistic logic, this inference is invalid.
 As a result, every theorem that can be deduced in intuitionistic logic can also be deduced in classical logic, but some theorems provable in classical logic cannot be proven in intuitionistic logic.
+One motivation for this modification is the idea that proofs should demonstrate that an object exists or can be constructed, not merely that its nonexistence would lead to a contradiction.

 Paraconsistent logics revise classical logic to allow the existence of contradictions.
 In logic, a contradiction happens if the same proposition is both affirmed and denied, meaning that a formal system contains both $P$ and $\lnot P$ as theorems.
 Classical logic prohibits contradictions because classical rules of inference bring with them the principle of explosion, an admissible rule of inference that makes it possible to infer $Q$ from the premises $P$ and $\lnot P$.
 Since $Q$ is unrelated to $P$, any arbitrary statement can be deduced from a contradiction, making the affected systems useless for deciding what is true and false.
 (Note: This situation is also known as a deductive explosion.)
 Paraconsistent logics solve this problem by modifying the rules of inference in such a way that the principle of explosion is not an admissible rule of inference.
 As a result, it is possible to reason about inconsistent information without deriving absurd conclusions.

 Many-valued logics modify classical logic by introducing additional truth values.
-In classical logic, a proposition is either true or false with nothing in between.
-In many-valued logics, some propositions are neither true nor false.
+In classical logic, a proposition is either true or false.
+In many-valued logics, some propositions take values other than true and false.
 Kleene logic, for example, is a three-valued logic that introduces the additional truth value undefined to describe situations where information is incomplete or uncertain.
 Many-valued logics have adjusted rules of inference to accommodate the additional truth values.
 For instance, the classical rule of replacement stating that $P \to Q$ is equivalent to $\lnot P \lor Q$ is invalid in many three-valued systems.
+Some many-valued logics take the form of probability logics, which make it possible to reason from uncertain information to probabilistic conclusions.